ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 {: note}

 Review the following information before you install the {{site.data.keyword.redhat_openshift_notm}} for VMware service:
-* {{site.data.keyword.redhat_openshift_notm}} for VMware cannot be installed on multiple VMware vCenter Server® instances in a multisite configuration.
+* {{site.data.keyword.redhat_openshift_notm}} for VMware cannot be installed on multiple {{site.data.keyword.vcf-auto}} instances in a multisite configuration.
 Before you install {{site.data.keyword.redhat_openshift_notm}} for VMware on an instance, verify that the service is not installed on any other instances in the multisite configuration.
-* {{site.data.keyword.redhat_openshift_notm}} for VMware is supported for vCenter Server instances with VMware vSphere® 7.0 and VMware NSX-T™ 3.1 or later.
+* {{site.data.keyword.redhat_openshift_notm}} for VMware is supported for {{site.data.keyword.vcf-auto-short}} instances with VMware vSphere® 7.0 and VMware NSX-T™ 3.1 or later.
-* {{site.data.keyword.redhat_openshift_notm}} for VMware is not supported for new deployments or for ordering post-deployment for vCenter Server with NSX-V instances with vSphere 6.7.
+* {{site.data.keyword.redhat_openshift_notm}} for VMware is not supported for new deployments or for ordering post-deployment for {{site.data.keyword.vcf-auto-short}} with NSX-V instances with vSphere 6.7.

 Existing installations of {{site.data.keyword.redhat_openshift_notm}} for VMware can be used or deleted for vSphere 6.7 instances.